 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 You will spend two weeks in Greece, primarily in Athens, a hospitable city where ancient history intersects with a modern lifestyle, orange and olive trees line the sidewalks, and church bells punctuate the day under the ancient Acropolis, Erechtheion, and Parthenon.
-You’ll also visit the vibrant city Heraklion, the capital of Crete; the Venetian port Chania and its mix Italian and Ottoman architecture; the archaeological site Knossos, considered Europe’s oldest city; and pink and white sand beaches.

 On this extended excursion, you’ll examine the impact of the recent economic crisis on the Greek financial system and society while you experience Greek culture, history, and cuisine.
 Coursework examines international financial crises and social responsibility, and includes a modern Greek language course.
 You will also hear lectures from Greek and international experts and visit financial institutions such as Centre of Planning and Economic Research (KEPE), a leading think tank on economic research established in 1959.